Smooth Criminal: Alien Ant Farm version

 In May 2001, the American rock band Alien Ant Farm released a "funky metallic" cover of "Smooth Criminal" as the second single from their second studio album, Anthology (2001).
-According to the band's lead singer, Dryden Mitchell, the band would play a few riffs of the song while warming up before gigs and audience members would request the entire song.
+According to the lead singer, Dryden Mitchell, the band would play a few riffs of the song while warming up before gigs and audience members would request the entire song.

-The cover became a number-one hit on the US Billboard Modern Rock Tracks chart and was also a number-one hit in Australia for eight weeks.
-In Europe, it reached number three in the United Kingdom and charted within the top 10 in 10 other countries.
+The cover reached number one on the US Billboard Modern Rock Tracks chart and also reached number one in Australia for eight weeks.
+In Europe, it reached number three in the UK and charted within the top 10 in 11 other countries.
 Alien Ant Farm's 1999 album Greatest Hits includes a hidden track, "Slick Thief", which is an early version of "Smooth Criminal".

 Mitchell said he came to resent how popular the cover was, and did not want to perform it, thinking: "We're a better band than just this song."
 However, he accepted that fans wanted to hear it and decided he was being immature.
 He described it as a "fun party song" like the Beastie Boys' "Fight for Your Right".

-Music video and reaction from Jackson
+Music video

 The music video was directed by Marc Klasfeld and shot in San Fernando, California.
 It features the band performing in a wrestling ring and in front of a suburban house.
 The video also references various Michael Jackson music videos and elements of his personal life, including the original "Smooth Criminal" video, the Moonwalk, and Jackson's pet chimpanzee Bubbles.

 Before its release, Alien Ant Farm sent the video to Jackson for his approval.
 At his request, they reshot some scenes to remove a child wearing a surgical mask, a reference to how Jackson wore them in public to allegedly cover cosmetic surgeries.
 However, Jackson decided he preferred the video with the mask.
 Reflecting on the video in 2022, Mitchell said, "We went through quite a bit of money and bullshit to make sure that we were appeasing Michael Jackson."